This document was added 26/05/2020.

 Labour-related topics on the 2016 Census include: labour force status, status in employment, employment type, occupation, industry of employment, hours worked, place of work and method of travel to work.
 For unemployed persons, information is collected on whether looking for full-time or part-time work.

-See Chapter 19: Labour Force Survey for more detailed information on the LFS.
+See section: Labour Force Survey for more detailed information on the LFS.

 PURPOSE OF CENSUS AND THE LABOUR FORCE SURVEY